 Liquidity risk management requires maintaining sufficient cash, liquid investments or credit facilities to satisfy the Company's financial commitments, primarily related to phases of exploration programs, as they come due.
 The Company manages liquidity risk through the management of its capital structure as described in Note 9.
 The Company does not have any income from operations or a regular source of income and is highly dependent on its working capital and equity funding to support its exploration and corporate activities.
 There can be no assurance that the Company will be successful in its fund raising activities.
+Management believes that there are sources of funding available.

-As at July 31, 2016, the Company had cash of \$411 to settle current liabilities of \$204,891.
+As at April 30, 2016, the Company had cash of \$3,680 to settle current liabilities of \$189,456.
 The Company does not have sufficient cash to fund its obligations and it will be required to raise additional capital.